Dana Hamm Flaunts Dangerous Curves In ‘Happy Meal’ Panties & Skimpy Bikini Top

-Dana Hamm is known by her Instagram followers for showcasing her curves in a variety of barely-there outfits, like the insanely small two-piece swimsuit she wore last month.
+Dana Hamm is known by her Instagram followers for showcasing her curves in a variety of barely there outfits, like the insanely small two-piece swimsuit she wore last month.
 On Tuesday, the model got their attention in a titillating outfit that included a pair of “happy meal” panties while she posed outside her home.

 Dana’s panties were a boy’s brief style made from red fabric.
 A white patch on the front flashed the McDonald’s insignia along with the words “happy meal” in colorful letters.
-The backside of the panties featured a yellow smiling mouth, often associated with the fast food chain.
+The backside of the panties featured a yellow smiling mouth, often associated with the fast-food chain.
 Dana paired the panties with a skimpy white bikini top.
 The narrow cups barely covered her breasts, leaving most of her cleavage exposed.
 Dana added a sexy vibe to her outfit with a pair of black fishnet, thigh-high stockings.
-She also sported a matching long-sleeve crop top, which she wore pulled over voluptuous chest.
+She also sported a matching long-sleeved crop top, which she wore pulled over her voluptuous chest.

-The model’s post consisted of two snapshots that saw her in the flirty getup.
+The model’s post consisted of two snapshots that saw her in the flirty get-up.
 She appeared to be posing on a covered deck or patio.

-The fist picture captured Dana from the front as she leaned a against a short rock wall.
-She gave the camera a sultry look as she cross her legs, flaunting her curvy hips and shapely thighs.
+The first picture captured Dana from the front as she leaned against a short rock wall.
+She gave the camera a sultry look as she crossed her legs, flaunting her curvy hips and shapely thighs.
 She also posed with one hip to the side, accentuating her slim waistline.

 Dana gave her fans a look at her backside in the second image.
 She looked over her shoulder with a serious expression on her face while standing with one foot in a chair.
 The stance put her booty and toned legs on full display.
 She also wore a cropped denim jacket for the snap.

 Dana wore her hair in waves around her shoulders.
-Her makeup application appeared to include thick lashes, blush on the apples of her cheeks, and a pink lipstick on her full lips.
+Her makeup application appeared to include thick lashes, blush on the apples of her cheeks, and pink lipstick on her full lips.

-In the caption, she asked her fans about their fast food preferences while making a joke about happy meals.
+In the caption, she asked fans about their fast-food preferences while making a joke about happy meals.

 Fellow influencer Kindly Myers was among her many followers who left comments about the snaps.